WAGA-TV: News operation

 On September 14, 2009, WAGA expanded its weekday morning newscast to five hours from 5 to 10 a.m. along with the addition of an hour-long 9 a.m. extension of the program called Good Day Xtra.
-On April 1, 2010, WAGA expanded its morning news by an extra half-hour, with the start time moved a half-hour earlier to 4:30 a.m., becoming the first Atlanta station to expand its morning newscast into that slot; the extension was made in order to attract those who wake up go to work earlier than most; the additional half-hour competes against national early morning newscasts airing on WXIA, WGCL and WSB.
+On April 1, 2010, WAGA expanded its morning news by an extra half-hour, with the start time moved a half-hour earlier to 4:30 a.m., becoming the first Atlanta station to expand its morning newscast into that slot; the extension was made to attract those who wake up go to work earlier than most; the additional half-hour competes against national early morning newscasts airing on WXIA, WGCL and WSB.
 As of September 2010, WAGA dropped the Fox 5 Morning News and Good Day Xtra titles, in favor of using the Good Day Atlanta branding throughout the morning newscast.
 On September 14, 2015, the station extended its 11 p.m. newscast to one hour with the addition of a half-hour News Edge at 11:30; this made WAGA among the very few stations to extend its late newscast to midnight, and one of three Fox affiliates (Kansas City's WDAF-TV and Washington, D.C.'s WTTG being the others) to air a two-hour late local news block.
-On April 15, 2019, WAGA expanded Good Day Atlanta by one hour from 10 to 11 a.m.
-On February 14, 2020, WAGA added a half hour program titled Road to November on Fridays at 7:00 p.m.
-On March 30, 2020, WAGA added an additional half hour of weekday news from 4:30 to 5 p.m, it later expanded to a full hour on November 16, running evening newscasts from 4:00 to 7:00 p.m.
+On April 15, 2019, WAGA expanded Good Day Atlanta by one hour from 10 a.m. to 11 am.
+On February 14, 2020, WAGA added a half-hour program titled Road to November on Fridays at 7 p.m.
+On March 30, 2020, WAGA added an additional half-hour of weekday news from 4:30 p.m to 5 p.m, it later expanded to a full hour on November 16, running evening newscasts from 4 p.m to 7 p.m.

 In 2018, $2 Tests: Bad Arrests aired, which then went on to win a Peabody Award, presented at the 2019 awards ceremony.

+On February 6, 2025, WAGA-TV and Radio One announced that the second HD Radio channel of WHTA (107.9 FM) would carry the audio of WAGA-TV's online streaming channel FoxLocal Atlanta, including simulcasts and replays of the station's news and sports programming and the talk show Portia.